Viewpoint: Obama carefully preserves US power

 The Syrian opposition is fractured, the region divided and Nato distracted.
 The president's lofty rhetoric regarding the Arab Awakening has been grounded by the grim reality of the Syrian civil and proxy war.

-While Mr Obama has called for Bashar al-Assad to step down, he has not invoked a responsibility to protect the Syrian people as he did in Libya.'World as it is'
+While Mr Obama has called for Bashar al-Assad to step down, he has not invoked a responsibility to protect the Syrian people as he did in Libya.

 The administration continues to weigh military options regarding Syria, but it does not yet see one that can be effective at an acceptable cost.
 The Libyan model is not likely to be repeated.